 Remote moderated usability testing

-In remote moderated testing, the moderator and user are in different locations, but they do share screens and communicate directly through an online conference tool.
+In remote moderated testing, the moderator and user are in different locations, but they share screens and communicate directly through an online conference tool.
 In other words, they are in the same “virtual” working space, interacting in real time.

 Moderated usability testing offers two main advantages.